Using a Home Equity Loan for Debt Consolidation

 Pros of using a home equity loan for debt consolidation

-You can consolidate multiple debt obligations into one monthly payment.
+Fewer payments to juggle.
 A major perk of using a home equity loan for debt consolidation is the simplicity it adds to your debt repayment strategy.
 Instead of trying to track multiple payments for auto, personal or student loans, credit cards and other types of debts, with a home equity loan, you can roll all your debts into a single payment.
 This makes it easier to manage your monthly obligations.

 Cons of using a home equity loan for debt consolidation

-You’re increasing your debt load.
+Increasing debt load.
 You’re borrowing more debt to pay off other debt, which increases your debt-to-income (DTI) ratio.
 Your DTI ratio indicates the percentage of your gross monthly income being used to repay debt, and helps determine your eligibility for loans, credit cards and other forms of borrowing.

-5 alternatives to a home equity loan for debt consolidation
+6 alternatives to a home equity loan for debt consolidation

-If you’re not convinced using a home equity loan for debt consolidation is right for your finances, take a look at the following alternatives.
+If you’re not convinced that using a home equity loan for debt consolidation is right for your finances, take a look at the following alternatives.